Global and Concrete Quantizations on General Type I Groups: Kirillov theory and coadjoint orbit quantizations for exponential groups

-\begin{Definition} \cite{FL} is a Lie group for which the exponential map $\exp:\g\to\G$ is a diffeomorphism (with inverse $\log:\G\to\g$)\,. \end{Definition}
+\begin{Definition} ~\cite{FL} is a Lie group for which the exponential map $\exp:\g\to\G$ is a diffeomorphism (with inverse $\log:\G\to\g$)\,. \end{Definition}

 The exponential property is stable for Lie subalgebras or quotients.
 Connected simply connected nilpotent Lie groups are exponential.
-Many Frobenius groups (there is at least one open coadjoint orbit) are exponential.
+Many Frobenius groups (those having at least one open coadjoint orbit) are exponential.
 On the other hand, exponential groups are solvable, connected and simply connected.